for jazz/rock band — 1974

 Sadly, it all proved too impractical to continue.
 No-one was being paid for any of this, and it was unreasonable to expect jobbing musicians to turn up to a rehearsal if there was paid work elsewhere.
 As far as I recall, we only had all nine members together on four occasions, but we did enough work in smaller groups for the band members to get their heads round the music.
 Eventually, I decided to call it a day, but we managed to get everyone together for one last rehearsal, where we made the recording you can read about and hear below.

-Stop press: Chris Biscoe, being an inveterate archivist, has brought to my attention that apart from Life and Times I composed and arranged a bunch of other pieces for this band — all of which I’d completely forgotten about, but Chris still has the parts I wrote out for him!
-At a guess, there’s at least enough material for an album.
+Chris Biscoe, with whom I’ve renewed contact in recent years, and who is an inveterate archivist, brought to my attention that apart from Life and Times I composed and arranged a bunch of other pieces for this band — all of which I’d completely forgotten about, but Chris kept the parts I wrote out for him!
+He’s since given them to me, and at a guess, there’s at least enough material for an album.
+Who knows (who knew?)...

 Please note: the score extract you’re invited to download below is very large (22.2 MB).
 This is because the only score I have is my tatty old pencil job (now rather fragile), which I had to scan page by page, so the PDF consists entirely of very large graphics.
 And no, I’ve no idea now what all those coloured numbers mean!